-You will find small living room ideas galore right here!
-Whilst we do love looking at gorgeous huge living rooms with high ceilings and more floor space than is our whole homes, they aren't the reality for most of us.
-They certainly aren't for the Real Homes team, so we have learned a thing or two about designing and decorating small living rooms and are more than happy to share.
+You will find the small living room ideas you need right here.
+Yes, we are fully aware that while we do love looking at gorgeous huge living rooms with high ceilings and more floor space than in our whole homes, they aren't the reality for most of us.

 1. Opt for multi-functional furniture in a small living room

 In any small room, each piece of furniture needs to earn its keep, so choose pieces that are multi-purpose.
 A stool that can be used as an end table, a pouffe that transforms into a storage box, a sofa with secret storage... you get the idea.
 Ottomans are great for this: top them with a tray and they become a coffee table; strew them with cushions and they're extra seating; buy a bed in a box and you've got a guest space, too!

 When looking for small living room ideas, you might not immediately think of what's at the windows.
 However, switching them up to something more subtle can make a huge difference.

 Of course, living room curtains have their upsides: they add colour, pattern and a feeling of comfort to a room.
 But if yours are bulky and stealing light from an already compact window, why not swap them for shutters?
 They let in tons of light, don't take up any space and are easy to co-ordinate around.
 Plus, DIY-fit options are super affordable.

 Check out more living room window ideas in our guide.